safellama/plexiglass/README.md

 We are working tirelessly to include more frameworks and attack/ defense mechanisms for testing.
 Please read our docs for the latest updates.

+> [!IMPORTANT]
+> We are looking for contributors!
+Fork the repo to get started.
+Contribution guide is coming soon.

 > [!NOTE]
 > Plexiglass is open-source: Please leave a star to support the project! ⭐